code-with-amitk/Code-examples/Companies-Coding-Rounds/Adobe/README.md

 - _2._ [Shared queue among threads](Sharing a queue among three threads)
 - _3._ move constructor, how its internally implemented?
 - _4._ Implementing own strtok()

+### Round-3
+- _1._ Design dropbox client application.
+  - What are issues in calculating chunks if user keeps on editing and saving small changes.
+  - How do you know which chunk has changed, if user adds in mid then at front, your design will resend all chunks again.